 If you have completed the above steps then Good Job!

 All these steps will not be of value if you just create an online store and do not market it well.
 For that, the next step is to set up the right marketing tools, so that more people will see your product and buy it.

 Personalize My Store

 The last step to follow is to personalize the store that you create.
-This includes uploading a logo for your business, creating a custom homepage, etc.
+This includes creating a custom homepage and setting a store notice.

 Once you have followed these steps, as a beginner you would want some more features.
 For that, you can install any extension that you require.
 In your WordPress dashboard, go to the extension’s icon in the left bar and click it.

-You can either go for free extensions or paid whatever you like.
+You can either go for free extensions or paid ones whatever you like.